-Basically this allows you to create a profile, something you’re not supposed to be able to do without an invite, which means you can download the programme which runs this service and thus listen to music for free.
-However when you enter your invitation code you are not send to an encrypted page that can only be accessed if you have a cookie placed there because of a correct code, oh no, you are sent to a run-of-the mill web page, one that can be accessed by anyone.
+Basically, this allows you to create a profile, something you’re not supposed to be able to do without an invite, which means you can download the programme which runs this service and thus listen to music for free.
+However, when you enter your invitation code you are not sent to an encrypted page that can only be accessed if you have a cookie placed there because of a correct code, oh no, you are sent to a run-of-the-mill web page, one that can be accessed by anyone.

 This means that anyone who visits http://www.spotify.com/uk/get-spotify/overview/ can cut out the invite system and download the beta for this new system.
 This really is a bit of a mistake by Spotify, especially when you consider how much good music is on it: this is probably going to be quite popular.